kvinlazy/ICT-Intervention-in-Urban-Design/README.md

 # Course Title
- <div class="align-justify"> ICT intervention in Urban Design</div>
+ICT intervention in Urban Design

 # Course Description
-### Recent past technology has transfer our day to day life, simple examples are Smartphone, Laptop etc. During the past two decades, ICTs have become so pervasive and disruptive that their impact on planning and social relationships has begun to reach far beyond their immediate use as efficient bookkeeping and automation tools.
+Recent past technology has transfer our day to day life, simple examples are Smartphone, Laptop etc. During the past two decades, ICTs have become so pervasive and disruptive that their impact on planning and social relationships has begun to reach far beyond their immediate use as efficient bookkeeping and automation tools.
 ICT infrastructure has also led to vast changes in the body of the city.
 According to depth and breadth of these developments, it is essential to understand the new direction of this flow through the physical transformation of the city affected by this new technology.

-### "If you think that the internet has changed your life, think again.
+"If you think that the internet has changed your life, think again.
 IoT is about to change it all over again!” — Brendan O’Brien, Aria systems

-### When we talk about Internet of Thing, it’s not just putting RFID tags on some dumb thing is.
+When we talk about Internet of Thing, it’s not just putting RFID tags on some dumb thing is.
 Can you imagine a computing concept where everyday objects have network connectivity?
 Is it possible for ordinary devices to communicate among themselves?
-### Yes!!
+Yes!!
 And the answer is ‘Internet of Things’.

-### This course will examine ICT impacts on area of urban design, development of basic technology and understanding advancement of technology.
+This course will examine ICT impacts on area of urban design, development of basic technology and understanding advancement of technology.
 We will utilize readings, class discussion, guest lectures, and homework exercises to identify and critique key trends, relevant theories, and promising directions for research and professional practice.
 Course Pre-requisite No specific requirement, Course is designed for beginners.

 # Course Objective
 * To introduce the current developed technology and its impact on the world.
 * To understand the challenges that must be overcome before technology can be deployed.